hashgraph/hedera-block-node/server/docs/design/block-verification.md

 ## Entities

 - #### VerificationHandler
-  - Receives the stream of block items in the form of List<BlockItemsUnparsed> from the unparsed and unverified block items ring buffer.
+  - Receives the stream of block items from the (partially) parsed and unverified block items ring buffer.
   - When it detects a block_header, it creates a BlockHashingSession using the BlockHashingSessionFactory, providing it with the initial block items (and internally, the session will handle asynchronous hashing).
   - Adds subsequent block items to the session, including the block_proof.
   - Does not block waiting for verification; the hash computation and verification continue asynchronously.